 Once inside, try not to force viewers to squeeze past bikes, school bags, tennis rackets and overflowing coat hooks in a cluttered hall.
 Of course, many halls are fairly cramped, but if the first space your buyer enters appears calm, it will set the scene for the rest of the property.

-Indeed, throughout the house you should probably remove much of your stuff.
+Throughout the house you should probably remove much of your stuff.
 If you have piles of things waiting to be sorted, lots of trinkets on display, or drawers visibly bursting with clothes, get rid of them.
 What to do with it all is another question, but at the very least, put it into boxes and out of sight - in the loft, a friend’s house or rented storage space.
-Most removals firms have storage space available for you to rent.
+Most removal companies have storage space available for you to rent.

 Even things in daily use need some attention.
-It may be inconvenient not to have all your toiletries easily accessible in the bathroom, but no one wants to see your toothbrush or deodorant, so if these are normally out on a shelf, see if you can’t keep them in some kind of container just for the duration.
+It may be inconvenient not to have all your toiletries easily accessible in the bathroom, but no one wants to see your toothbrush or deodorant, so if these are normally out on a shelf, see if you can keep them in some kind of container for the viewings.